Amna-Liaqat-Ali/Amna-Liaqat-Ali/README.md

 ## A bit about me

-I'm a Computer Science graduate in Karachi who likes taking a project from a blank file all the way to something people can actually open and use.
-Most of what I build ends up live rather than sitting in a repository, whether that's an AI app that judges how fresh a fish is, a voice assistant that talks back, or client infrastructure that has to keep working after I've moved on to the next thing.

-Right now I work as a Full Stack Engineer at **Arius Automation**, splitting my time between building **Clouzark**, a front-end hosting platform, and debugging **TalentRank**, a career assessment platform, alongside writing Playwright tests so the same bugs don't come back.
+I'm a Computer Science graduate based in Karachi, working as a Full Stack Engineer with a strong foundation across mobile, backend, and AI-integrated development.
+I care about writing clean, maintainable code and taking ownership of a project from its first line through to deployment and long-term upkeep, not just the parts that are easy or interesting.

 **A few things that are true about how I work:**
-- I ship fast.
-If it's not deployed, it doesn't really count yet.
-- I like AI that does something, not AI as a buzzword.
-Both my personal projects wire a real model into a real product.
+- I ship fast and value momentum.
+Ideas matter less to me than what's actually working and live.
+- I approach AI with intent, integrating it to solve real problems rather than adding it as a buzzword.
-- I pick up new tools quickly and I'm usually mid-way through learning something slightly beyond what I already know.
+- I pick up new tools and frameworks quickly, and I'm usually a step ahead, already exploring something beyond my current comfort zone.
-- Deadlines get respected.
-Coursework, client work, and personal projects all run at the same time and nothing quietly slips.
+- I take deadlines seriously.
+Coursework, client work, and personal projects have run in parallel without anything slipping.

 ---